 Faraaz Bhatti is a Specialty Registrar in Emergency Medicine and a Clinical Entrepreneur based in the northern half of England.
 He is committed to positive change and adaptation in healthcare in a world where tech is advancing at a rapid pace.
 He believes passionately in innovation and sees how vital it is that acute care and the emergency services keep up – for the NHS, its staff and most importantly for our patients.

-Thomas Bloomfield joined the programme after completing his Foundation training to further develop the medical photography mobile application, Pigeon Post.
+Having completed his Foundation training, Thomas is on the Clinical Entrepreneurship Program to further develop the medical photography mobile application, Pigeon Post.
 Pigeon Post enables healthcare professionals to take consented photos and securely share them on their smartphones thus improving patient care, while saving the NHS time and money.

 Sarah Fissler is a Paediatric Registrar at Alder Hey Children’s Hospital who is undertaking Paediatric Emergency Medicine (PEM) Grid training.
 She is working on a series of Patient and Parent Information Videos to be used within the Children’s Services to provide information to families and improve patient experience.
 She has also been working with colleagues, IBM and the Hartree facility in using Digital Interface Technology within the hospital to provide a interactive ‘Living Hospital’ environment.